 In this tutorial we will learn how to install latest version of Pritunl server on CentOS 7.x server.

-@defines the hostname which is same as the zone name, zone name is typically the domain name itself.
+A type records are used to point a domain name to an IPv4 address.
+Host defines the domain name which is being pointed. @ defines the hostname which is same as the zone name, zone name is typically the domain name itself.
 Next value is point to, or the destination, it is the IP address of your VPS.
 Finally TTL (Time to Live), it tells the DNS resolver about the expiry of the record.
+3600 denotes 1 hours.

 Before installing any package, it is a good practice to update your system and repositories using the following command.

 yum -y update